-The model should contain quality control features such as adequate and explicit cross-checks, for example, a formula that checks that a balance sheet does balance, or a formula that flags where a calculated number that should always be positive is negative.
+The model should contain elements of quality control such as adequate and explicit cross-checks; for example, a formula that checks that a balance sheet does balance, or a formula that flags where a calculated number that should always be positive is negative.
 In more complex models that contain a lot of error checks, it can be helpful to summarise all these checks in a single worksheet within the spreadsheet.

 Although some experts have company rules that require the verification of a firm work-product (and some have specialist teams who focus only on verifying models), this is not the case for all experts.